Cardano price today: ADA price declines, alongside decrease in volume

 Editors’ Picks

+Grayscale files S-3 form for Digital Large Cap ETF comprising Bitcoin, Ethereum, XRP, Solana, and Cardano

+Grayscale, a leading digital asset manager operating the GBTC ETF, has filed the S-3 form with the United States (US) Securities and Exchange Commission (SEC) in favor of a Digital Large Cap ETF.

-Top 3 Price Prediction Bitcoin, Ethereum, Ripple: BTC, ETH, and XRP decline as President Trump’s team considers “broader and higher tariffs”
+Top 3 Price Prediction Bitcoin, Ethereum, Ripple: BTC, ETH, and XRP brace for volatility amid Trump’s ‘Liberation Day’

-Bitcoin continues its decline, trading below $82,000 on Monday after falling 4.29% the previous week.
-Ethereum and Ripple followed BTC’s footsteps and declined by 9.88% and 12.40%, respectively.

-XRP Price Forecast: Weak demand and rising supply could trigger a downtrend
+Bitcoin price faces a slight rejection around its $85,000 resistance level on Wednesday after recovering 3.16% the previous day.
+Ripple follows BTC as it falls below its critical level, indicating weakness and a correction on the horizon.

+Top crypto news: VanEck hints at BNB ETF, Circle files S-1 application for IPO

 Bitcoin: BTC remains calm before a storm